 2. Balance Transfer Loans

-Like a credit card consolidation loan, a balance transfer loan pays off other debts, leaving you with one fixed-rate loan to repay.
+Like a credit card consolidation loan, a balance transfer loan pays off other debts, leaving you with one fixed-rate loan.
 You can use the money from your loan to pay off up to 12 creditors.

 When you take out a balance transfer loan from LendingClub, the company pays your creditors directly.
 LendingClub provides a list of creditors who accept direct payments on their website, so you can easily check whether your accounts are eligible.